meower-media-co/Legacy-Meower/README.md

-# Legacy-Meower-Yoom
+# Legacy-Quacker
-A repo offering legacy support for Scratch-based Meower.
+A repo offering legacy support for Scratch-based Meower, also known as Quacker.
 Created and maintained by MikeDEV in response to the New Meower project.

 ## What is this repo for?
-This repo, Legacy-Meower-Yoom, is a amalgamation of old and new ideas.
+This repo, Legacy-Quacker, is a amalgamation of old and new ideas.
 Fundamentally, this is what this repo seeks to accomplish:
 1. Perserve Meower history.
-2. Rebrand Scratch-based Meower as Yoom ("Your Own Online Messenger").
-(Yet TBD)
+2. Rebrand Scratch-based Meower as Quacker.
 3. Provide security fixes and enhancements.
 4. Add support for new features.
-5. Offer Meower-derived projects official code documentation and technical support.
+5. Offer Quacker-derived projects official code documentation and technical support.

 ## New features
 * Improve API-based backend-and-frontend communication.